 Lara, Martin, Sasha & Rosa

 Coombe Farm Studios is run by Lara Lloyd with her husband Martin.
 Lara grew up at Coombe – it was started by her parents Paul & Tina Riley – after leaving home Lara spent time living and working in village potteries in Vietnam.
 On returning to the UK she spent 7 years in London working at Contemporary Applied Arts, the Rebecca Hossack Gallery, the British Council and Visiting Arts.
 On returning to Devon her arts career continued as she worked for 12 years as a programmer and producer of live performance for the Dartington Hall Trust.
 Lara took over the day-to-day running of Coombe Farm Studios in 2012 alongside her Dartington work and left Dartington in 2015.
-She now lives and works at Coombe full time alongside her role as a Trustee of the Devon Guild of Craftsman and a Board Member of Dance in Devon.
+She now lives and works at Coombe full time alongside her role as a Board Member of Dance in Devon.

 Martin is an established carpenter, specialising in bespoke doors & windows with a workshop over the fields from Coombe.
-Together they live on-site at Coombe Farm Studios with their daughters, Sasha & Rosa.
+He also keeps all the log fires burning at Coombe throughout the autumn and winter season, and is on hand for all the myriad of jobs that need doing on site.
+Martin and Lara live on-site at Coombe with their daughters, Sasha & Rosa.